15. Back pain

 The withers are the highest part of a horse’s back and are located at the front between the shoulder blades.
 If the withers are high, then the shoulder blades are long and in a slanted position against the body of the horse.
 This enables the horse to stretch its front legs far forward.
 Such large, extended movements are particularly desirable in a dressage horse.
 It has been a selection criterion in breeding horses for decades, which explains why the height of the withers of riding horses has constantly increased throughout the years.

 horse with high withers

 Napoleon turns out to be a gelding with long lines and high withers.
 His teeth and molars are normal.
-I stroke both flat hands along its back; from the front to the back; left first, then right.
+With a flat hand, I stroke the horse along its back, from the front to the back; left first, then right.
 I find no bumps or scabs, no bald or warm spots.
 I then press my thumbs firmly on the spine; from the front to the back, one vertebra at a time.
-I am one hand-width behind the withers when the horse suddenly arches its back: it pushes its belly far down.
+I am one hand-width behind the withers when the horse arches its back: it pushes its belly far down.
 The pain is local: one more hand-width to the rear and the spine is no longer sensitive to pressure.

 correct positioning of the saddle,

 the rear is higher and the girth runs vertically

 How it ends

 But she never did exchange the saddle: she stopped riding altogether.
 The saddle and Napoleon were sold.
 When I drive by some time later, I see that the outdoor house with the pool and the horse stables are under renovation.
 The villa has been sold.
 Life in the country: ‘Well, it is much closer to nature, with a sense of freedom.
 But it also comes with so many worries!’